Hawai‘i Coral Restoration Nursery

 During the baseline assessment, natural corals growing adjacent to the outplanting site are selected as reference control corals.
 These control corals are used to compare coral health and growth between areas containing naturally occurring coral colonies and outplanted modules to analyze long-term restoration outcomes.
 Over time, the outplanted coral will begin to blend into the natural environment, both in terms of color as well as profile appearance.

-To prepare the site to receive a new coral, HCRN staff clear algae and sediment off the substrate the coral will be attached to.
-HCRN divers attach the coral to the reef using a coral-safe marine epoxy placed on the underside of the concrete module.
-Once cemented to the reef, epoxy is added around the base of the module for added support and to provide a surface for the coral to grow as it starts to spread onto the surrounding reef.
-This process typically occurs during fall and winter to allow the outplanted coral to acclimate to life in the ocean before the warm waters of summer come.
-During summer, ocean temperatures in Oahu typically rise over 80°F, which could induce bleaching on a freshly outplanted coral that has not yet fully acclimated to its new environment.
-The entire outplanting process is photodocumented and entered into the HCRN database to maintain a chain-of-custody for every coral outplanted by the HCRN.
+To prepare the site to receive a new coral, HCRN staff clear algae and sediment off the substrate where the coral module will be attached.
+Divers attach the coral to the reef using a two-part marine grade epoxy placed on the underside of the concrete module.
+Outplanting is usually performed during fall, winter, and spring to allow the outplanted coral to acclimate to life in the ocean before experiencing the warm water temperatures of summer.
+During summer, ocean temperatures in Hawaiʻi typically rise over 80°F, and even warmer temperatures could induce bleaching on a recently outplanted coral that has not yet fully acclimated to its new environment.
+The entire outplanting process is photo documented and entered into the HCRN database to maintain a chain-of-custody for every coral outplanted by the HCRN.

 HCRN staff look for these key indicators of coral health when monitoring corals:

-7. Presence of competitors directly affecting coral health and growth
+7. Any presence of competitors directly affecting coral health and growth

 9. Obvious breakage of coral colony or outplant structure

-The Rare Hawaiian Coral Ark is a collection of living coral colonies that represent a mixture of rare, uncommon, and endemic Hawaiian coral species.
+The HCRN holds the Rare Hawaiian Coral Ark, a collection of living coral colonies of rare, uncommon, and endemic Hawaiian coral species.
 Coral species naturally exist at differing levels of rarity, and the rarer species are more vulnerable to potential impacts to their populations, which may result in extinction.
 Approximately 25% of the coral species in Hawaiʻi are endemic, meaning they only exist within the Hawaiian Islands.
-With no replacement pool outside of Hawaiʻi, it is imperative that a system is set up to protect these endemic species, some of which are restricted to a single bay or a single reef throughout the Hawaiian Islands.
+With no replacement pool outside of Hawaiʻi, it is imperative to protect these endemic species, some of which are restricted to a single bay or a single reef throughout the Hawaiian Islands.
 A wide range of endemic fish and invertebrates have coevolved with Hawaiian endemic and rare corals and have come to rely on the presence of these corals, so an event that causes the extinction of the coral may have cascading effects.
-The Hawaiʻi Coral Restoration Nursery makes use of its biosecure facility to house a rare Hawaiian coral species ark project.
-This project is designed to maintain living specimens of native and endemic coral species as insurance against catastrophic events such as wide-scale bleaching which could threaten endemic species as a whole or extirpate rare native coral species from affected islands.
-The HCRN is regularly collecting additional species and actively works in concert with the Maui Ocean Center to maintain and expand this Ark.
+The HCRN maintains living specimens of native and endemic coral species as insurance against catastrophic events (e.g., wide-scale bleaching) that could threaten or cause extinction of endemic or rare native species.
+The HCRN actively collaborates with the Maui Ocean Center to maintain and expand this Ark.

 Acroporidae: